tonychu805/tonychu805/README.md

 **Description:** In this project, I delved into the patterns and characteristics of vulnerabilities, their severity, the speed of patching, and temporal trends.

+**Technology:** Pandas, NumPy, Matplotlib, Seaborn, SciPy, scikit-learn, glob, os

+**Results:**
+- Windows is identified as the most affected product with 311 reported vulnerabilities.
+- Network-Related vectors accounted for 73.4% of vulnerabilities.
+- 34% of the reported incidents were critical, posing severe risks.

 ## IV.
 General Projects
 In this section, I will list data analytics projects briefly describing the technology stack used to solve cases.